Nuix/Custom-Exporter/Ruby/CustomExporter.nuixscript/Help.md

 - **Use Production Set**: Uses items present in a given production set.
 Note that DOCID values in final DAT file will only have meaningful values when this is checked.
 Only available when the current case contains at least one production set.
 - **Production Set**: The production set to export when **Use Production Set** is checked.

+## Nuix DAT Headers

+This tab has settings allowing you to specify new header names for some of the DAT columns which Nuix automatically includes during export.

 ## Text Tab

 - **Export Text**: When checked, text files for items will be exported.